finance calculator

 Deep dive

-This FIRE calculator shows your financial independence number and how many years it might take to reach it based on spending, withdrawal rate, current savings, contributions, and expected return.
+This FIRE calculator helps you quantify your financial independence number and estimate how long it might take to reach it.
+By entering your planned annual spending, withdrawal rate, current savings, monthly contributions, and an expected return, you get both a target portfolio size and a rough timeline measured in years and months.

 FAQs